Homemade Butter Naan

 Notes

-- Use full-fat yogurt for richer flavor and better texture.
+- Use full-fat yogurt for the best flavor and texture.

 Wonderful!
 I have never made naan and really should give this simple recipe a try soon!